toolness/minigroup-digestif/README.md

 Originally the solution was to use any email account accessible via POP3, but Gmail's POP3 server behaves idiosyncratically, so this solution probably won't work very well with other services out-of-the-box.
-However, it would be too hard to add support for more services, either.
+However, it wouldn't be too hard to add support for more services, either.

 ## License